The story of Scott McMahon’s release has made international news, but his Philippine nightmare continues.

-McMahon was officially the longest held American in any country in the world held without being prosecuted.
+McMahon was the longest held American in the world incarcerated without being prosecuted.
 Years of anguish and hardship tormented Scott, as the courts and the charges against him had no substantial evidence to hold him.

-Witnesses to the event say that she used the system to the fullest extent to get her way, leaving Scott helpless.
+Witnesses to the event say that the female complainant used the system to the fullest extent to get her way, leaving Scott helpless.

 Lawyers from the United Nations, as well as several American legal organisations tried to reason with the court, but to no avail.
 In the end, a Filipino judge finally saw the light and exonerated Scott of all his charges.